smg478/Kaggle-CarvanaImageMaskingChallenge/README.md

-## Kaggle Carvana Image Masking Challange 2017 solution on keras.
+## Kaggle Carvana Image Masking Challange 2017 solution on keras

-This repository contains the keras solution files of the challange. \\
+This repository contains the keras solution files of the challange.
+Results produced from this algorithm ranks below 50 in the private leaderboard of the competition.

+Usage of the code is mostly similar to Peter's keras implementation of the solution.
+Thanks to him for nice starter code!

 The file 'u_net_models.py' contains definitions of one basic and two modified u-nets.

-Features of modified u-net:
+## Features of modified u-net

-Resudual blocks and inception blocks.
+Resudual blocks and inception blocks

-Skip connections.
+Skip connections

-High resolution training.
+High resolution training

-## Disclaimer
-This solution is based on Peter's starter code for the competition.
-Thanks to him!
+You can experiment with your own idea also!

 ## Requirements

 Keras 2.0 w/ TF backend